DOAJ/doaj/cms/pages/legal/terms.md

 13. IS4OA reserves the right to change these Terms and Conditions by posting changes on this page of this website and you will be deemed to have accepted such changes if you use this website after those changes are posted.

 14. These terms shall be governed by and construed in accordance with English Law.

+---

+### Version history
+1. Current version: 20 April 2023 - address and contact details added to Copyright (1).
+'Other than as permitted in law...' added to Copyright (2).
+Notice period added to Conditions (3).
+Conditions (4) rewritten completely to make it clearer that the name and website are protected.
+2. Previous version